General Queries on Margin Trading Facility (MTF)

 How to use the Trading system for Margin Trading Facility (MTF) through NEST /Infini Trading Solutions (ITS)

-Our system is very simple.
-In our trading platform (NEST/ITS) when you place order you can select product type as MTF and place the order.
-All trades that are executed under MTF product will be then uploaded to back office for allocation to MTF segment.
+A: Our system is very simple.
+In our trading platform (NEST/ITS) when you place an order you can select product type as MTF and place the order.
+All trades that are executed under MTF product will be then uploaded to back-office for allocation to MTF segment.
 Please note that trades marked as NRML/CNC/MIS/CO/BO cannot be allocated to MTF.
-However you can convert trades marked as NRML/CNC/MIS to MTF product in the front end before market closes.
-This product conversion is possible subject to margin availability in MTF segment in the trading system.
+However, you can convert trades marked as NRML/CNC/MIS to MTF product in the front end before the market closes.
+This product conversion is possible subject to margin availability in the MTF segment in the trading system.

-Q. How do i transfer funds for placing orders in MTF segment ?
+Q. How do I transfer funds for placing orders in the MTF segment?

 A: This can be better explained with an illustration.
 For example lets say you have the following: